ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/deploy-app.md

         ╰─────────────┴──────────────────────────────╯
         ```

-3. Check on the Quota Group (and see the application is indeed using it)
+3. Check on the Quotagroup (and see the application is indeed using it)

     ``` bash
     hpvs quotagroup show --name "${REPO_ID}"